Cannibalistic-Ways-Of-Life/Cannibalistic-Ways-Of-Life/README.md

 <details>
     <summary>${\textsf{\color{#febf6d} Click for site warnings BEFORE reading!! }}$</summary>
-      my site(s) are not sutiabe for those 14 and under, they contain mentions/images of ;; violence, murder, and gore.
+      my site(s) are not sutiabe for those 16 and under, they contain mentions/images of ;; violence, murder, gore,and sex.
     </details>

 **(˵ •̀ ᴗ - ˵ )** ─────────»»